 If you’ve waited for two months for the sale of your house to go through, a last-minute collapse of the deal could leave you helpless — making repossession unavoidable.
 However, there is another way.

-Selling your home to a house buying service
+You are selling your home to a house buying service.

 - You don’t need to market your property.